postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 Postman applies security rules configured for your [API requests](/docs/api-governance/api-testing/api-testing-warnings/) when you send requests to any API using either the Postman web app or the Postman desktop app.

-To access the configuration page for requests:
+To access the configuration page for requests, do the following:

 1. Go to the [Postman home screen](https://go.postman.co/).
 1. Select **API Security** from the team information panel.